MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 >[!IMPORTANT]
 >By downloading *or* using the HoloLens RS4 preview builds, you are acknowledging and agreeing to the **HoloLens RS4 Preview – EULA (End User License Agreement)**, included in the preview program package.

-In this article, you'll learn more about the HoloLens RS4 Preview, a preview of the Windows Holographic OS updates arriving alongside the next release of Windows 10 (RS4).
-Any HoloLens owner who is interested in trying the preview is invited to give it a try, however, please remember that this is a preview build (not final software) and all the warnings that come along with that.
-If that doesn't worry you, follow the instructions below to install the HoloLens RS4 Preview and read about the new features it includes.
+In this article, you'll learn more about the HoloLens RS4 Preview.
+This preview is available to all HoloLens users, however, please note that installing this preview will erase all of your content and restore your device to factory settings.
+In order to install this preview, you must first download the latest version of the Windows Device Recovery Tool and ensure that your HoloLens is enrolled in the Windows Insider Program.

 ## Downloading the HoloLens RS4 Preview package